Monikell/2025_g34p/log.md

 # log for g34p experiment

+## October 31 2025
+- First set of samples sent off for freeze-drying, one run can hold 68 samples.
+Likely will need 5 - 6 runs.

 ## October 1 2025
 - Yadi giving very weird A values.
 Zeroed Yadi's Irgas.
 Will try Yadi tomorrow.